 I'm a lifelong learner of Inside Out development, currently as a Transformational Leadership Coach and Learning & Development Consultant for diverse, collaborative teams and individuals, within emotional intelligence (EQ), strengths-based development, inclusion, and interpersonal communication (psychological safety).

 I've consulted for various companies within the emotional intelligence and employee development spaces, including Zendesk, Logitech, and Comcast.
 Previously, I managed Global Learning & Development Programs within Zendesk, a 'Fortune top-10 tech company to work for'.
 I shaped global, companywide interpersonal training programs to innovate and develop employee and team relational foundations, and oversaw employee engagement and feedback programs.

-Prior to finding my sweet spot in People Development several years ago, I spent 7 years in innovative, global tech companies working to develop people within Product Management and Product Marketing lead roles, including at a face-recognition company acquired by Google, and an interactive video site acquired by Zoosk.
+Prior to finding my sweet spot in People Development several years ago, I spent 7 years in innovative, global tech companies working to develop people within Product Management and Product Marketing lead roles, including at an Artificial Intelligence company acquired by Google, and an interactive video site acquired by Zoosk.

 A longer story...